Penne with Gorgonzola & Mozzarella

 • Add the drained pasta to the cream sauce and mix.
 Pour mixture into 2 bowls.

-• Slice the Gorgonzola cheese thin and cover the pasta.
+• Thinly slice the Gorgonzola cheese and cover the pasta.

-• Place bowl a few minutes under a medium hot broiler and allow the cheese to melt.
+• Place bowl a few minutes under a hot broiler and allow the cheese to melt.

-• Bake tomato-halves and sage in skillet while the cheese melts and divide tomatoes over bowls, just before serving.
+• Bake tomato-halves in skillet while the cheese melts, add the chopped sage at the last minute and divide tomatoes over bowls, just before serving.

 Nutrition